Types of Sutures and Their Uses: A Clinician's Guide

-Get a clear overview of types of sutures and their uses, plus tips on choosing the right suture material for every dental or surgical procedure.
+Get a clear overview of the types of sutures and their uses, plus expert tips for choosing the right suture material for every dental or surgical procedure.

 Key Takeaways